 The 4 star Moby’s Beachside Retreat at Pacific Palms offers one, two, and three-bedroom self-contained beach houses with resort-style amenities on-site such as a lagoon pool, gym, day spa, and tennis court, footsteps from Boomerang Beach.

 Where to Eat in Blueys Beach

 Stockland Shopping Centre in Forster is a short 20 minutes drive from Blueys Beach and it’s there you will find a large supermarket, pharmacy, fast food outlets and the like, should you need to shop up for the weekend or longer.

 What to Do and See in Blueys Beach

-The Great Lakes regions is a fisherman’s paradise.
-Charter a boat for a day of deep-sea fishing, sports fishing or estuary fishing.
-Flathead, bream, jewfish, bonito, blue fin tuna and many other catches can be found in the local waterways.
+The Great Lakes region is a fisherman’s paradise.
+Charter a boat for a day of deep-sea fishing, sports fishing, or estuary fishing.
+Flathead, bream, jewfish, bonito, bluefin tuna, and many other catches can be found in the local waterways.